Contributed By Old South British Chambers

 Absolute liability offences relate to basic expectations of compliance and are sanctioned by fine.
 Knowledge offences occur when a person knows of a tax obligation and fails to meet it.
 These offences are more serious and have a graduated fine regime.
 They can also attract a sentence of up to five years’ imprisonment.
 Evasion of similar offending is the most serious class and occurs when an act or omission occurs knowingly, but also with the intent to evade assessment or payment of taxes.
 While these offences share the upper limit of imprisonment for knowledge offences, they are often charged under the Crimes Act, where potentially longer prison terms can be imposed.

-Sentences for tax offending are imposed under comprehensive laws designed to apply a scale of sanctions from financial punishments at the lowest level, through non-custodial community work and home detention, to a term of imprisonment for serious offending.
+Sentences for tax offending are imposed under comprehensive laws designed to apply a scale of sanctions from financial punishments at the lowest level, through non-custodial community work, community and home detention, to a term of imprisonment for serious offending.
 Company officers can be criminally liable as parties to any tax offence committed by their company.

 A civil penalty will usually be proposed by IR, using the tax disputes process.
 It does not need to be resolved at the same time as a proposed substantive tax liability.
 The taxpayer can oppose the proposed imposition of the penalty through the tax disputes process and by a tax challenge in the TRA or the High Court.